 Course Description

 This course is for juniors and seniors who have an interest in working with individuals with special needs.
-Students will be required to complete a minimum of 20 hours participating in independent field visits to local agencies or education settings that meet the needs of this population.
+Students will be required to complete a minimum of 20 hours participating in independent field visits to local agencies and/or education settings that work with or serve this population.
+Students will participate in direct experiences with exceptional children and maintain experience logs and reflections.
 Public policy, as it relates to individuals with special needs, will be examined.
 Attention will be given to agencies and organizations who service individuals with special needs and their families.
 Specific areas to be studied are hearing and vision impairments, speech/language, orthopedic, physical, emotional, intellectual and learning disabilities, as well as severe disabilities.
 Researching career opportunities in the special education field is also part of the course.
+This course may be taken as an elective, an approved NYS CTE Pathway or part of the Child Studies sequence.

 Course Requirements/Recommendations